Chelsea sale possible by end of March

 The American investment firm tasked with selling Chelsea expects a sale could happen by the end of the month after positive conversations with the UK government.

-The government will need to amend its licence for the club to be sold after owner Roman Abramovich was sanctioned last week.
+The government will need to issue a new licence for the club to be sold after owner Roman Abramovich was sanctioned last week.

-But after an agreement that the sale would be approved by government and sale funds would go to a charitable organisation, there is confidence the amendment will now be granted.
+But after an agreement that the funds from the sale could go to a charitable organisation or into a frozen account, there is confidence the new licence will now be granted.

 The government issued a special licence to allow the club to continue operating after freezing Abramovich's assets, citing his links to Russian President Vladimir Putin.